Another knowledge product from Chaco Canyon Consulting specially designed for busy people…

 Universal data formats

-To use some on-line knowledge products, even those you download, you need a computer, or worse—a computer with a specific operating system.
+To use some on-line knowledge products, even those you download, you need a computer or mobile device, or worse—a computer with a specific operating system.

 Written for busy people